reif-is-a-foofie/42/TASKS.md

 # Implementation Tasks

 This document expands the PRD into concrete development steps for each component.
-Follow these tasks sequentially when building Alexandrian.
+Follow these tasks sequentially when building 42.

 ## System Overview
-Alexandrian consists of several cooperating modules, each built on a stable open‑source library:
+42 consists of several cooperating modules, each built on a stable open‑source library:

 1. **Embedding Engine** – turns text into numeric vectors using a local model.